Ustacky-dev/Pandas-Analytics-Project/README.md

 # Standout Section
 Use of appropriate methods & descriptions to explore other columns such as Unit Price, Quantity in Aggregation with GroupBy.
-A barplot was made to display the gross income for each city.
+A barplot was made to:
+    Display and the gross income for each city.
+    Determine the highest customer type patronage;
+    Determine the Rating distribution.
+    Determine the gender with the highest product purchases.

 # Executive Summary.
 Summary